• Skip to main content

 • The authentic traveler way – on foot.
 Vichy is a compact walkable small city of about 28,000 so enjoy.

 • The lazy tourist way – tourist train.
-The little train that leaves from the Parc des Sources gives you a petite and enjoyable tour of Vichy without lifting a finger.
-Or a foot.
-Ask for English-language booklet so you can follow along with the French commentary.
+There are several things to do in Vichy, and one of them is to take a tour on the little train that leaves from the Parc des Sources.
+Ask for the English-language booklet so you can follow along with the French commentary.

 • The active traveler way – bicycle.
 Our hotel the Vichy Celestin had bicycles and we rode faithfully along the trails by the Lake Allier almost daily (even in the previously-mentioned rainstorms).